nd-nuclear-theory/mcscript-ncci/doc/task-dictionary-guide.md

 ## diagonalization parameters ##

 - `eigenvectors`: `int`, optional
-  - number of eigenvectors to calculate
+  - Number of eigenvectors to calculate.
-  - must be positive (nonzero!) to avoid failure of MFDn
+  - Must be positive (nonzero!) to avoid failure of MFDn.
-  - for decomposition run, the value is largely irrelevant, but does control how many eigenvalues are shown in the Lanzos convergence diagonostic output, which may be useful in test runs
+  - For decomposition run: The value is largely irrelevant, but it does control how many eigenvalues are shown in the Lanzos convergence diagonostic output, which may be useful in test runs.
   - If `None`, defaults to `4`.

 - `max_iterations`: `int`
-  - maximum number of diagonalization iterations
+  - Maximum number of diagonalization iterations.
+  - NOTE: Must be at least `4` to avoid array dimension error in MFDn (`src_common/subrts_Observables.f`).

 - `tolerance`: `float`
-  - diagonalization tolerance parameter
+  - Diagonalization tolerance parameter.

 - `ndiag`: `int`
-  - number of spare diagonal nodes (MFDn v14 only)
+  - Number of spare diagonal nodes (MFDn v14 only).

 - `partition_filename`: `str`, optional
   - Filename for partition file to use with MFDn.